-All in all, the level of sampling was adequate, even though the planned number of samples to be collected in the commercial fisheries was not achieved.
-In 2015, the sampling of the commercial fisheries was changed from market sampling to sea sampling and due to serious problem with access to vessels most likely due to implementation of the landing obligation this caused shortfall in the sampling.
-"Purchase of fish" is therefore changed to "sea sampling" in table III.E.3.
-In addition to the commercial sampling, 1 996 individuals were sampled in BITS (1 127 in quarter 1 and 869 in quarter 4).
-Results from survey is reported in table III.E.3 for the first time (AR 2015) and highlighted in red.
+All in all, the level of sampling was adequate, even though the planned number of samples to be collected in the commercial fisheries was not achieved for two of the variables (sex-ratio and maturity).
+In 2015, the sampling of the commercial fisheries was changed from market sampling to sea sampling and "Purchase of fish" is therefore changed to "sea sampling" in table III.E.3.
+In connection with this shift, unexpected logistic problems appeared rendering shortfalls in the sampling in 2016